 The fee or cost of this merchant cash advance is $40% however there is a factor rate involved.
 When this advance is originated all that interest is charged to the principal.
 That is how interest rates and factor rates differ and the reason why APR is not utilized in pricing.
 APR (annual percentage rates) APR is used for financing where interest accrues on the principal amount as it gets smaller and smaller as more payments are made.

 About making the repayments… As I mentioned above they are daily and the agreed portion or percentage is taken out of your daily sales.
 So if one day you make more money than the other days, then more would be taken out.
-This also means if you have a slower sales day, then les is taken out.
+This also means if you have a slower sales day, then less is taken out.

 This type of funding is not cheap, but if your company needs an infusion of cash quickly then this can work for you.
 If you can wait 60 to 90 days an SBA loan could be an option, but good credit is necessary along with tons of paperwork.
 It’s a good way to be creative when a business needs money.

 So as you can see there many businesses need those funds quickly and are OK with what they are paying back.

 If your business has a need for funding, then contact us and we’ll be able to give your more information and explain how to get started.

 The application is simple and only 1 page.
 Some paper work will need to be submitted to us for the underwriter to review your file.
 The faster we get your application and paperwork the faster you can get the money, when approved!